trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/quickstart.rst

     particle_mass = 1. # Mass of the particle
     hamiltonian = ts.Hamiltonian(grid, potential, particle_mass)  # Create the Hamiltonian object

-The quantum state is created through the ``State`` class, in the same way as we did for the potential.
+The quantum state is created by means of the ``State`` class, in the same way as we did for the potential.
 Here we create the ground state of the harmonic oscillator: